singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 # Note that "add" is used for lists of things (e.g., the registry config variable is a list)
 and "set" is used to set a key value pair.

-Symlink Home
+Symlink Base
 ------------

 By default, your modules are installed to your ``module_base`` described above with a complete namespace, meaning the container registry from where they arise.
 We do this so that the namespace is consistent and there are no conflicts.
-However, if you want a simplified tree to install from, meaning the module full names are _just_ the final container name, you can set the ``symlink_home`` in your settings to a different root.
-For example, let's say we want to install a set of modules, after seting our symlink home to ``tmp-modules``.
+However, if you want a simplified tree to install from, meaning the module full names are _just_ the final container name, you can set the ``symlink_base`` in your settings to a different root.
+For example, let's say we want to install a set of modules, after seting our symlink base to ``tmp-modules``.
 We could do:

 .. code-block:: console

-    $ shpc install ghcr.io/autamus/clingo --symlink
+    $ shpc install ghcr.io/autamus/clingo --symlink-tree
-    $ shpc install ghcr.io/autamus/samtools --symlink
+    $ shpc install ghcr.io/autamus/samtools --symlink-tree

 Then, for example, if you want to load the modules, you'll see the shorter names are available!